Conductive homogeneity of compact metric spaces and construction of p-energy: Subsystems of (hyper)cubic tiling

-At a glance of the definitions, it may look difficult to verify the conditions like ``non-degenerate'', ``strong continuous'', ``locally symmetric'' and ``$R$-symmetry''.
-In the course of discussion, however, we will show useful criteria concerning only information of the first iteration $\{f_s(Q_*)\}_{s \in S}$ to check those conditions.
-A proof of the above theorem will be given later in this section after necessary preparations.
-The main idea of the proof is to construct paths between $B_1$ and $B_2$ out of those between $A_1$ and $A_2$ by using the local and $R$-symmetry of the space.
-Such an idea was used in \cite{BouKleiner} and can be traced back to ``Knight move'' argument by Barlow-Bass \cite{BB1}.
-In those previous works, however, the full $D_4$-symmetry of the space was required but we find that weaker symmetry is good enough.
-An immediate consequence of the above theorem is $p$-conductive homogeneity of $K$ as follows.
+The expressions (RS) and (NS) represent ``rotational symmetry'' and ``no symmetry'' respectively.
+At a glance at definitions, it may look difficult to verify the conditions like ``non-degenerate'', ``strongly continuous'', and ``locally symmetric''.
+In the course of discussion, however, we will show useful criteria concerning only the first iteration $\{f_s(C_*)\}_{s \in S}$ to check those conditions.
+Proofs of the above theorems will be given later in this section after necessary preparations.
+The main idea of the proof is to construct a family of paths required in the condition (c) of Theorem~\ref{CHS.thm10} by using local symmetry and an additional geometric condition (SDR), (RS) or (NS).
+Such an idea was used in \cite{BouKleiner} and can be traced back to the ``Knight move'' argument by Barlow-Bass \cite{BB1}.
+In those previous works, however, the full $\BB_L$-symmetry of the space was required but we find that weaker (or even no) symmetry is good enough under the presence of local symmetry.
+Now we start to study the conditions ``non-degenerate'', ``strong continuous'', and ``locally symmetric''.
+First, we study the nature of folding maps, which turns out to be closely related to the local symmetry.